 - Delivery Format: There is also a need to deliver the analysis to relevant stakeholders in a format that is digestible, relevant, and visually appealing.

-- Accuracy: Significant marketing decisions such as new product innovation, channel selection, and marketing investments are made based on customer data and analytics and hence there is a need to ensure accuracy of results.
+- Accuracy: Significant marketing decisions, such as new product innovation, channel selection, and marketing investments, are made based on customer data and analytics, and hence, there is a need to ensure the accuracy of results.
 This is often achieved through continuous testing and learning.

 Make Your Data and Customer Analytics Efforts More Successful